cbsux/GWRF/README.md

  - `kernels`: Provides kernel function calculations for geographically weighted models, supports multiple kernel function types, and calculates weight values based on bandwidth and distance, etc.
  - `search`: Provides two bandwidth search methods, the golden section method and the equal-spacing search method, for selecting the optimal bandwidth value.
  - `utils`: Provides some utility functions, such as the calculation of spherical distance, the instantiation of KDTree, the customization of weighted objective functions, etc.<br>
-&emsp;&emsp;GWXGBoost provides a series of functions for spatial data regression analysis.
+GWXGBoost provides a series of functions for spatial data regression analysis.
 The following part will introduce how to use the GWXGBoost library for model training, prediction, feature importance and local dependency analysis, etc.
 ### i.
 Model Initialization
 ```python
 from GWXGBoost.model import GWXGBoost